inlets/docs.inlets.dev/docs/uplink/become-a-provider.md

 ```

 Make sure to replace the domain and email with your actual domain name and email address.

+Want to use the staging issuer for testing?

+To use the Let's Encrypt staging issuer, pre-create your own issuer, update `clientRouter.tls.issuerName` with the name you have chosen, and then update `clientRouter.tls.issuer.enabled` and set it to false.

 ### B) Install with Istio